LittleCoinCoin/mcp-arangodb-async/docs/user-guide/tools-reference.md

 - Switch between development, staging, and production environments
 - Set database context at the start of a workflow
 - Avoid repeating database parameter in multiple tool calls
+- Unset focused database to revert to default resolution (e.g., after completing a workflow)

 ---